Even the best drivers or the most relaxed individuals can quickly find themselves emotional and scrambling to figure out what to do after a car crash.

 To help you get through this stressful situation as calmly and efficiently as possible, we recommend preparing yourself with this list of tips from AAA.
 You might even find it helpful to print out this article and keep it in your glove compartment.

 Assist any injured parties

 Quickly check with those involved in the collision to determine if there are any injuries.
 If medical attention is needed, call 911.
-If medical attention is not needed, make sure you are not in imminent danger from oncoming traffic while stopped on the roadside.

 Control the scene of the crash